espressif/esp-idf/docs/get-started/establish-serial-connection.rst

 Connect the ESP32 board to the PC using the USB cable.
 If device driver does not install automatically, identify USB to serial converter chip on your ESP32 board (or external converter dongle), search for drivers in internet and install them.

-Below are the links to drivers for ESP32 boards produced by Espressif:
+Below are the links to Windows and MacOS drivers for ESP32 boards produced by Espressif:

 * ESP32 Core Board - `CP210x USB to UART Bridge VCP Drivers <http://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers>`_

 * ESP32 WROVER KIT and ESP32 Demo Board - `FTDI Virtual COM Port Drivers <http://www.ftdichip.com/Drivers/D2XX.htm>`_

+For Linux, suitable drivers should already be bundled with the operating system.

 Check port on Windows
 ---------------------

 Check the list of identified COM ports in the Windows Device Manager.
 Disconnect ESP32 and connect it back, to verify which port disappears from the list and then shows back again.

 Figures below show serial port for ESP32 DevKitC and ESP32 WROVER KIT